Simultánea II. Sala Elhuyar

 Studying the last two hundred years through the lens of natural resources, sustainability and alternative measures of development enables us to make a broader contribution to the understanding of the economic history of the period and to shed light on the prediction of the future well-being.
 Along this period interacted stages of increasing world integration (as the First Globalization era) with other of progressive enclosing (the interwar period), deep dislocations of the international economy (with both World Wars) and periods of sustained growth in the world core with persistent divergence in the periphery.
 Our aim is to identify different stylized facts of the international economy to contribute in the construction of a research agenda on the matter and to enhance welfare measures in the long run.

-DUCOING, Christian (Lunds Universitet, Sweden), MCLAUGHLIN, Eoin (University College of Cork, Ireland); OXLEY, Les (University of Waikato, New Zealand), Weak sustainability trends between USA and Latin America.
-1870 – 2018.
+DUCOING, Christian (Lunds Universitet, Sweden), MCLAUGHLIN, Eoin (University College of Cork, Ireland); OXLEY, Les (University of Waikato, New Zealand), Tracing sustainability in the long run.
+Genuine Savings estimations 1850-2018.

 IRIARTE, Iñaki (Universidad de Zaragoza, Spain), Genuine Saving in Spain in the long run (1860-2010) a first approach.